zerotier/docs/docs/rules.md

 micro-segmentation by member role, permission, function, etc. without resulting in a combinatorial explosion in rules table size.

-Let’s say we want to permit traffic on TCP ports 139 and 445 (netbios/CIFS file sharing) only between systems that belong to the same department.
+Let's say we want to permit traffic on TCP ports 139 and 445 (netbios/CIFS file sharing) only between systems that belong to the same department.
 Our company has 12,000 devices and 10 departments.
 Without tags this would require 144,000,000 rules, but with tags it can be accomplished by only a few.

 First a tag is created to represent the department.
-Let’s give it tag ID
+Let's give it tag ID
 100. Each member system receives the tag with a value from 1 to 10 indicating which department it belongs to.
-We can then add the following rules to our network’s base rule set (or to a capability if so desired):
+We can then add the following rules to our network's base rule set (or to a capability if so desired):

 ```json
 [